Tracial states on groupoid $C^*$-algebras and essential freeness: Extension of

 \section{Extension of $\tau^\fix_\mu$}

-This section is devoted to discussing when the trace $\tau^\fix_\mu$ introduced in Section \ref{sec:trace} can be extended to a tracial state on the reduced groupoid $C^*$-algebra $C^*_r(\G)$.
-For future use, we also study a decomposition formula for general tracial states essentially from \cite{CN22, Nes13}.
+This section is devoted to discussing when the fixed point trace $\tau^\fix_\mu$ introduced in Section \ref{sec:trace} can be extended to a tracial state on the reduced groupoid $C^*$-algebra $C^*_r(\G)$.
+For future use, we need a decomposition formula for general tracial states essentially from \cite{CN22, Nes13}.

 Let $\mu$ be a probability Radon measure on $\Gz$.
 Assume that for $\mu$-almost everywhere $x\in \Gz$, we are given a state $\tau_x$ on $C^*(\G_x^x)$.
 Denote the canonical unitary generators of $C^*(\G_x^x)$ by $u_\gamma$, for $\gamma \in \G_x^x$.
 Recall that the field of states $\{\tau_x\}_{x\in \Gz}$ is \emph{$\mu$-measurable} if for any $f \in C_c(\G)$, the function